karan-kapoor90/namswan/_drafts/2018-01-12-fried-aloo-chaat.md

 ## Method

+1. Boil potatoes.
+2. Fry potatoes in desi ghee till crispy.
-1. In a bowl mix all wet ingredients.
+3. In a bowl mix all wet ingredients.
-2. Add all dry ingredients and beat properly (except potato and pomeogranate)
+4. Add all dry ingredients and beat properly (except potato and pomeogranate)
-3. Add potato to the above mix.
+5. Add potato to the above mix.
-4. Garnish with pomeoganate and mint leaves.
+6. Garnish with pomeoganate and mint leaves.